8 Best Pet Insurance Companies of 2019

 Petplan Pet Insurance is underwritten by AGCS Marine Insurance Co. and is rated A+ by BBB.
 What’s great about their comprehensive coverage plan is that it includes the vet exam fee.
 The annual reimbursement is flexible and can go as high as unlimited.

-We recommend the flexible deductible schedule, which allows you to choose between $100 and $1,000 and not per condition.
-PetPlan also has a very high customer service rating that is available 24/7.
+They offer a flexible deductible schedule, which allows you to choose between $100 and $1,000 and not per condition.
+Petplan also has a very high customer service rating that is available 24/7.

 Petplan’s reimbursement time frame is typically within 30 days.
 Processing can be faster by using its Petplan app to submit a claim.
 And you can get a 10 % discount when applying online.